-OPMEP-F requires all JPME programs to take all the above inputs and, through the lens of their mission, create Program Learning Outcomes (PLOs) and Subordinate learning Outcomes (SLOs).
-The National War College PLOs and SLOs are listed below.
+OPMEP-G requires all JPME programs to take all the above inputs and, through the lens of their mission, create Program Learning Outcomes (PLOs).
+The National War College PLOs are listed below.

-- PLO 1 Analyze the strategic environment to evaluate threats and opportunities relevant to national interests. - SLO 1a: Analyze Strategic Competition / Integrate Deterrence with a focus on China, Russia, Iran, and/or North Korea. - SLO 1b: Critically analyze multiple sources of information (including direct engagement and on-the-ground experiential material) to consider motivations, test assumptions, and understand biases. - PLO 2 Evaluate current and future warfare and the application of joint warfighting based on a historical understanding of war's enduring nature and changing character. - PLO 3 Evaluate the utility and orchestration of all instruments of power to address national security challenges.
-(This also measures ILO 3) - PLO 4 Apply critical and creative thinking to support strategic-level decision-making and effectively communicate across joint, interagency, and multinational environments. - SLO 4a (ILO 1): Foster collaborative relationships across joint, interagency, international, and cultural boundaries. - SLO 4b (ILO 5): Apply principles governing the profession of arms, civil-military relations, and ethics to support strategic-level decision-making. - SLO 4c (ILO 2): Demonstrate critical and creative thinking in support of national security decision-making. - SLO 4d (ILO 4): Communicate effectively [written & oral] to provide clear and concise military and policy recommendations.
+- PLO 1 Evaluate threats to national interests at the Combatant Command and National Security Council levels through the analysis of the strategic environment. - PLO 2 Evaluate the application of joint warfighting principles to deter, fight, and win wars. - PLO 3 Evaluate the utility of the military instrument of power in orchestration with the other instruments to address strategic-level national security challenges. - PLO 4 Apply critical and creative thinking to support strategic-level decision-making and effectively communicate across joint, interagency, and multinational environments. - SLO 4a (ILO 1): Foster collaborative relationships across joint, interagency, international, and cultural boundaries. - SLO 4b (ILO 5): Apply principles governing the profession of arms, civil-military relations, and ethics to support strategic-level decision-making. - SLO 4c (ILO 2): Demonstrate critical and creative thinking in support of national security decision-making. - SLO 4d (ILO 4): Communicate effectively [written & oral] to provide clear and concise military and policy recommendations. - PLO 5 Create viable national security strategies using the elements of strategic logic.